TejasBob/Panorama/README.md

     $ python test.py --choice <1-5>

-Result image will be saved in same directory as test.py with name "note_[opencv_version]_[choice].jpg".
+Result image will be saved in result directory with name "note_[opencv_version]_[choice].jpg".
 Also key frames used for stitching will be stored under "key-frames" directory.
 The choice parameter is for selecting particular pair of feature detector and descriptor.

 Here's the table: